juntao/arenztopia/content/news/Issue 23.md

 ## Coronavirus Report
 By Owen Miyazoi

 Cases are at 433 and deaths are at 18.
 250 more people have gotten Avac, and 190 people have now gotten the Pfizer vaccine.
-"This is a seriously major success for us in the Arenztopian Bureau of Health," says Dr. Johannes Peterson, the Arenztopian Minister of Health.
+"This is a seriously major success for us in the Arenztopian Bureau of Health," says Dr. Johannes Peterson, the Arenztopian Officer of Health.

 ## Feature: Harry Taern
 By Tony Yuan